Crowns and Onlays

 Our dentists Dr Sumaya Ershad very experienced in placing crowns/onlays/bridge work.
 They have been looking after patients from multiple suburbs such as Mt Roskill, Hillsborough, Mt Albert and Sandringham for years.

 After assessing each patient clinically, radiographically and having a thorough discussion with the patient in regard to material choices and aesthetic expectations a decision is reached as to which material should be chosen.
 The dentist also discusses why a crown vs onlay may be suitable for that particular tooth.

-At Dominion Dental Centre all our crown/onlay/bridge labwork is made by local labs situated in Auckland.
+At Dominion Dental Centre, all our dental crown / onlay / bridge lab work is made by local labs situated in Auckland.
 Quality control is of tremendous importance to us.
-By using local labs and trusted Dental Technicians we are able to ensure only authentic branded materials are used.
+By using local labs and trusted Dental Technicians, we are able to ensure only authentic branded materials are used.
 Our pricing is very competitive when it comes to the standard of services we provide.
 A ‘cheaper’ crown down the road does not necessarily mean you’re comparing apples with apples.
 Outsourcing a crown overseas is much cheaper rather than having a New Zealand made crown where quality control is very strict.

 If you would like to discuss any of the topics raised in this article or would like to discuss any other concerns regarding your teeth please do not hesitate to give us a call on 0800 PHDENTIST (743368), or text us on 027 527 0494 or email, contact us or send us Appointment Request through our website .
 Dominion Dental Centre is the trusted family dental care clinic situated in the heart of Mt Roskill and has been looking after adults, adolescents and children for many years.